Breed Standard

 HEAD

 Correct head and expression are essential to the breed.
 The head of the Turkish Boz Shepherd should always be in balance with his size and bone structure, and the cranial notch to the nose should be approximately 35-40% of his shoulder height.
-The head is noble, strong without coarseness, and slightly rectangular, but above all, not fine or blocky; an overly delicate bone structure and overly broad mastiff-like head with strongly pronounced stop are outside the standard.
+The head is noble, strong without coarseness, and slightly rectangular, but above all, not fine or blocky; an overly delicate bone structure and an overly broad mastiff-like head with a strongly pronounced stop are outside the standard.
 The expression should be intelligent and confident, yet kind and soulful toward his family.

 Eyes are medium in size, non-protruding, range in color from honey yellow to dark brown, and are almond-shaped.
 Eyes are set at an angle of 45 degrees to the plane of the head on profile.
 Eye rims and lids are tight; loose eyelids/rims or protruding eyes are highly discouraged.

 Ears are V-shaped, rounded at the apex, and set no higher than the plane of the head.
 Ears are medium in size, carried flat to the head and wide at the base, with a length sufficient to cover the eye if pulled forward.
-The historical practice has been to crop the ears to a medium, rounded, bear or lion-like appearance to prevent the ears from being a safety or health risk in confrontations with predators.
+The historical practice has been to crop the ears to a medium, rounded, bear- or lion-like appearance to prevent them from posing a safety or health risk in confrontations with predators.
 It is still encouraged that Turkish Boz Shepherds used as livestock guardians in large-prey areas have their ears cropped for the dog's safety.
 Ears overly cropped to produce an intimidating, harsh appearance are outside breed standards and highly discouraged.
 Both cropped and natural ears are accepted.

-The nose typically is solid black and standard, although solid liver noses are also accepted.
+The nose is typically solid black and standard, although solid liver noses are also accepted.

 The jaws are robust and powerful, yet narrow in width with 42 teeth, 20 upper and 22 lower, which are strongly developed and meet in a scissors bite with little space.
 Any variance from a scissors bite is undesired.
-Lips are pendulous and fully cover teeth but should not hang excessively; the Turkish Boz Shepherd is generally considered a dry-mouth dog, and excessive lip or jowl is outside breed standard.
+Lips are pendulous and fully cover teeth, but should not hang excessively; the Turkish Boz Shepherd is generally considered a dry-mouth dog, and excessive lip or jowl is outside the breed standard.

 NECK, TOPLINE, BODY

-The neck should be of proportionate length to the body, slightly arched, well-muscled and powerful.
+The neck should be of proportionate length to the body, slightly arched, well-muscled, and powerful.
 The underline should be clean with minimal dewlap.
 Weak or delicate necks are undesired.
 The top line will appear level when gaiting.

 FOREQUARTERS